Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Scenarios of learning

-We emphasize that with the above mentioned inconsistencies of notation, in function regression $\x^{(\ell)}$, $\y^{(\ell)}$ and $\z^{(\ell)}$ can be vectors, in which case they must be interpreted as $\vx^{(\ell)}$, $\vy^{(\ell)}$ and $\vz^{(\ell)}$. \end{description} \end{definition} In view of \autoref{de:operator_learning} functional and vector-valued regression, discussed in \autoref{sec: Polregres}, \autoref{sec:vRKHS} can be used as a tool for supervised functional and operator learning.
-Function, functional and operator learning is widely studied in the literature (see for instance the early references on \emph{black-box} theory \cite{Pap62}) or in \emph{multi-linear regression} (see for instance \cite{YaXinXueDac12}).
+We emphasize that with the above mentioned inconsistencies of notation, in function regression $\x^{(\ell)}$, $\y^{(\ell)}$ and $\z^{(\ell)}$ can be vectors, in which case they must be interpreted as $\vx^{(\ell)}$, $\vy^{(\ell)}$ and $\vz^{(\ell)}$. \end{description} \end{definition} In view of \autoref{de:operator_learning} functional and vector valued regression, discussed in \autoref{sec: Polregres}, \autoref{sec:vRKHS}, can be used as tools for supervised functional and operator learning.
+Linear function, functional and operator learning is widely studied in the literature (see for instance the early references on \emph{black box} theory \cite{Pap62}) or in \emph{multi linear regression} (see for instance \cite{YaXinXueDac12}).

-We study below several variants of supervised and operator learning and start with the simplest case of \emph{supervised learning} of finite-dimensional linear operators:
+We study below several variants of supervised and operator learning and start with the simplest case of \emph{supervised learning} of finite dimensional linear operators.